 5. What business sector is Accredible involved in?

-5. a Answer: Cloud software.
+Answer: Cloud software.

 6. Broadly speaking, what are the services to be provided and the corresponding purposes for which Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?

-7. What is the frequency of the transfer of Personal Data outside of outside of the European Economic Area, Switzerland, and/or the United Kingdom?
+7. What is the frequency of the transfer of Personal Data outside of the European Economic Area, Switzerland, and/or the United Kingdom?
 E.g., is Personal Data transferred on a one-off or continuous basis?

-7.a Answer: Personal Data is transferred on a continuous basis as a result of Customer’s use of the Services.
+Answer: Personal Data is transferred on a continuous basis as a result of Customer’s use of the Services.

 8. When Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom to Accredible, how is it transmitted to Accredible?
 Is the Personal Data in plain text, pseudonymized, and/or encrypted?

-8.a Answer: Accredible uses industry-standard Transport Layer Security (“TLS”) to create a secure connection using 128-bit Advanced Encryption Standard (“AES”) encryption.
+Answer: Accredible uses industry-standard Transport Layer Security (“TLS”) to create a secure connection using 128-bit Advanced Encryption Standard (“AES”) encryption.
 This includes all Personal Data sent between the web properties apps and the Accredible servers.
 All connections are made securely over HTTPS.

 9. What is the period for which the Personal Data will be retained, or, if that is not possible, the criteria used to determine that period?